How To Decouple A Subwoofer From The Floor

 They’re known as what’s called longitudinal waves.

-To put it in more simple terms, whatever surface a sound wave interacts with, that surface will then attempt to resist the change in pressure by moving back and forth.
+To put it in more simple terms, whatever surface a sound wave interacts with, that surface will then attempt to resist the change in pressure by moving back and forth with it.

 Make sense so far?